5 Practical Ways to Stop Digital Distraction Stealing Your Time

 4. Build Screen-Free Moments Into Your Day

-You do not need a phone screen for each time of your day.
+You do not need a phone screen for each time of your day affected by digital distraction.
 Create several “no phone” spaces, such as eating, exercising, or the first hour after waking up.
-Such breaks help you reset your sense of time.
+Such breaks help you reset your sense of time and stay focused online.

-According to the Sleep Foundation, spending less time in front of a screen before bed can improve your sleep by more than 30%
+According to the Sleep Foundation, spending less time in front of a screen before bed can improve your sleep by more than 30%, helping reduce digital distraction.

 Get yourself a simple and even creative activity: a book, a short walk, or a journal.
 It will be awkward at first, but you’ll choose this part of your ongoing slide once you know it.